codepath/android_guides/Gestures-and-Touch-Events.md

 ### Handling Multi Touch Events

-Note that `getAction()` normally includes both the action as well as the pointer index.
+Note that `getAction()` normally includes information about both the action as well as the pointer index.
 In single-touch events, there is only one pointer (set to 0), so no [bitmap mask](http://developer.android.com/reference/android/view/MotionEvent.html#ACTION_MASK) is needed.
 In multiple touch events (i.e pinch open or pinch close), however, there are multiple fingers involved and therefore multiple pointer indexes included with the touch event.
 As a result, there are other methods that should be used:

  * `getActionMasked()` - extract the action event without the pointer index
  * `getActionIndex()` - extract the pointer index used